DreamAndDead/CSAPP-3e-Solutions/site/content/chapter4/_index.md

 Highly recommend you read
 the manual and README in code to know how it works and how to test yas code.

-## test

-code directory: `./code`

-test way:
-- assert means assert function from `<assert.h>`
-- output means to watch code output to judge if it works right
-- yas means using simulator test script to test simulator itself

 |solution|code file|test way|
 |:------:|:-------:|:------:|